 Log in.
-If we have your separation date on file, it will be displayed on your landing (home) page inside the box with your account balance.
+If we have your separation date on file, it will be displayed on your dashboard (landing page) inside the box with your account balance.
 If you don’t see your separation date, click the envelope icon at the top right of your screen to send it to us using our Secure Messaging Center.
 You can also reach us at 1-888-828-4953.

-Electing limited HRA coverage can help avoid frustrating hassles down the road.
-If your HRA is fully claims eligible and you’re in any of the situations listed below, you might want to consider limiting your HRA coverage to help avoid future hassles.
+If your HRA is fully claims eligible and you’re in any of the situations listed below, you should consider limiting your HRA coverage to help avoid future hassles.

 - Medicare Coordination.
 You’re still employed by the employer who set up your HRA and you, your spouse, or a dependent have Medicare coverage, and you don’t want to be forced to use up your HRA funds before Medicare will pay claims.